 Carbon credit prices fluctuate continually and are affected by many factors.
 See "Risk Factors - Fluctuating price of carbon credits".
-The Company has a sophisticated sales team that optimizes sales and manages risk by using a combination of spot and forward contract structures across a variety of sales channels.
-For example, the Company has collaborated with IG Wealth Management to compensate estimated emissions of the IG Climate Action Portfolios by the purchase and retirement of carbon credits.
+The Company has a sophisticated sales team that seeks to optimize sales and manage risk by using a combination of spot and forward contract structures across a variety of sales channels.
+For example, the Company has collaborated with IG Wealth Management to compensate for estimated emissions of the IG Climate Action Portfolios by the purchase and retirement of carbon credits.
 The sales team also works closely with the Company's project partners when making decisions about allocation of sales channels and contract structure.